scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** You no longer add a bad die to your roll and you deal normal weapon damage.

+#### Blade Dance

+- **AP Cost:** 4/3
+- **Weapon:** any one handed melee weapon
+- **Range:** melee
+- **Level Required:** 8/18

+You move your weapon in an elegant dance, quickly striking an enemy and leaving them open to further attacks.
+Make an attack against a creature adding an enhanced die to your roll.
+On hit you deal normal damage, with the next attack against this creature this turn costing 1 less AP and adding a critical success.
+Regardless of the outcome of the attack you may shift one tile, ignoring opportunity attacks.

+***Enhanced:*** On hit you add a critical success to all attacks against that creature until the end of your turn.

 ### Level 9

 #### 7 Hand Strike